AmirTlinov/apply_task/README.md

      subtasks:
        name: Subtasks
    ```
-2. Provide a token via `APPLY_TASK_GITHUB_TOKEN` (or `GITHUB_TOKEN`) with `project` scope.
+3. `APPLY_TASK_GITHUB_TOKEN` / `GITHUB_TOKEN` override the stored PAT (useful for CI runners); otherwise the saved token is used automatically.
-3. Any `apply_task` save automatically creates/updates the corresponding Project draft item, including status, percentage, domain text, and a Markdown checklist of subtasks.
+4. Any `apply_task` save automatically creates/updates the corresponding Project draft item, including status, percentage, domain text, and a Markdown checklist of subtasks.
-4. Optional reverse sync: expose the webhook endpoint and every board edit updates the `.task` metadata.
+5. Optional reverse sync: expose the webhook endpoint (or rely on the bundled GitHub Action) and every board edit updates the `.task` metadata.

 If the config or token is missing, the sync layer silently disables itself.
 Existing tasks will update as soon as they are touched; for older ones just run `apply_task show TASK-ID` → edit/save to trigger a sync.